svijayakum/WearableComputing/README.md

 These files can be obtained from the following location - https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 The output is created in working directory with the name mean_subject_activity.txt

-##The Script
+## The Script

-It follows the purpose step by step.
+Purpose step by step:

 **Step 1:**
 + Read in all the test and training files: subject_test.txt, subject_train.txt, X_test.txt, X_train.txt, y_test.txt, y_train.txt